 - In the case where the DVC/Head of Department needs to amend the relevant section in step 2, the applicant needs to resubmit the “University Support” section to re-initiate the process (by editing and saving the section without changing anything).

-Each university may only submit two applications in this call, and will be permitted to nominate up to three candidates under the thematic areas who must then each submit separate full proposals on the NRF Online Submission System.
+Each university may only submit three applications in this call, and will be permitted to nominate up to three candidates under the thematic areas who must then each submit separate full proposals on the NRF Online Submission System.
 Preference will be given to Female, Black and Colored candidates.
 The successful Institution will be required to sign a memorandum of cooperation with the institutions form the UK and the second African Country.

 All applications should be submitted no later than 20 July 2018 on the NRF Online Submission System (https://nrfsubmission.nrf.ac.za), by the nominated candidates.